 The key to the drill is to make sure that you rotate your body fully to the dead side, ensuring that you dip your non-stroking arm and shoulder down into the water as shown in the last picture.
 The mantra of the drill is 'stroke and drip... stroke and dip...'.
 You will really have to emphasise dipping the dead shoulder into the water as there's no arms stroke on that side to help you.
 Get this right and your stroking arm will recover easily over the top of the water but stay flat on that dead side and the arm recovery will be very tough!

 If you struggle to co-ordinate the drill don't worry that's normal - in fact it's the whole idea and simply highlights that the timing of your stroke may need some work.
 When you get it right it should feel smooth and rhythmical.

 Try 4x 100m with fins as: [ 25m left arm Unco + 25m right arm Unco + 50m freestyle swim + 20 seconds rest ]

-You will feel the magic of Unco when you swim normal freestyle immediately after performing the drill.
+You feel the magic of Unco when you swim normal freestyle immediately following the drill.
 We recommend you perform a short swim every time following Unco, keeping the fins on and just feeling the rhythm and timing of the stroke.
 The improved smoothness and efficiency can be a revelation.